 In a medium bowl combine the flour, baking powder and salt, and set aside.
-In a large bowl, or the bowl for your mixer (in this case use the paddle attachment), combine the yogurt, 3/4 cup of the sugar, the eggs, zest, and vanilla.
+In a large bowl, or the bowl for your stand mixer (in this case use the paddle attachment), combine the yogurt, 3/4 cup of sugar, eggs, zest, and vanilla.
 Either stir in, or with your mixer on low, add the flour mixture a little at a time.
-When the ingredients are fully combined, slowly fold in the oil.
+When ingredients are fully combined, slowly fold in the oil.

-Meanwhile, combine the remaining 1/2 cup of sugar and the lemon juice in a small sauce pan over medium heat.
+Meanwhile, combine the remaining 1/2 cup of sugar and lemon juice in a small sauce pan over medium heat.
 Stir until the sugar has dissolved and set aside.

 Carefully flip the cooled cake onto a large plate and drizzle with the glaze.
 Serve immediately.